-I suffered horrible headaches for around 7 months but like any other 22 year old I took a couple of pain killers and hoped for the best.
-It wasn't until I started to get pains in my neck followed by visual blackouts – as if someone had just closed my eyes – that it became a warning to me.
+I had been suffering horrible headaches for around seven months, but like any other 22-year-old lad I just took a couple of pain killers and hoped for the best.
+It wasn't until I started to get pains in my neck followed by visual blackouts (as though someone had just closed my eyes) that I started viewing my symptoms as a warning.

-The visual blackouts happened few and far in between however, one day in September 2015, it happened when I was driving my car on a national speed limit road and I had to stop.
-The car got abandoned and I walked home and phoned my GP straight away.
+The visual blackouts were happening few and far between, however one day in September 2015 I had one when I was driving my car on a national speed limit road and I had to pull over.
+I was forced to abandon the car, then walked straight home to phone my GP.

-It was now November and I had spent the last 2 months in and out of hospital.
-I had been called up for a MRI scan of my spine and head, as the pain at the back got worse and I started to get pins and needles in my hands and feet even sometimes dropping things which never used to happen before.
-This MRI scan revealed I had syringomyelia and another operation which would be the biggest yet had been booked for New Years Eve with my consent.
-This operation would be the foramen magnum decompression surgery for the chiari and syringomeilia to slow down the progression of the Chiari and hopefully help the syringomeilia.
+It was now November and I had spent the last two months in and out of hospital.
+I had been called in for another MRI scan, this time of my spine and head, as the pain at the back of my head had gotten worse.
+I was getting pins and needles in my hands and feet, and had even started dropping things, which one never used to before.
+Results from the second MRI scan revealed that I also had syringomyelia.
+Another operation, which would be the biggest yet, was booked for New Years Eve 2015.
+This operation would be for foramen magnum decompression surgery to slow down the progression of the Chiari and hopefully help with the symptoms of the syringomyelia.

 I can honestly say that New Year is one I will remember for the rest of my days!
 Not for the events that happened - I was completely out of it due to anaesthetic and painkillers - but for what the neurosurgeons had done to improve my quality of life.